How to Attach and Mount an EBS volume to EC2 Linux Instance

 For example, databases require high IOPS for high read-write rates.
 IOPS depends on the disk size.
 Higher the size, the higher the IOPS.

-Also, it is recommended to take snapshots of EBS volumes for high data high availability and restore option.
-Check out EBS snapshot automation article for strategies and restore options.
+It is recommended to take snapshots of EBS volumes for high data high availability and restore options.
+Check out the EBS snapshot automation article for strategies and restore options.

-That’s how you mount and unmount EBS volumes in your ec2 instances.
-If you get any error during the setup, please feel free to contact us in the comment section.
+If you get any errors during the setup, please feel free to contact us in the comment section.

 devopscube